Misz-M/new-learner/README.md

-# new-learner
+# new-learner;
-new learner of data analysis
+new learner of data analysis;
-new starter of Github
+new starter of Github;
 Hello world!